POSTED BY November 22, 2015 COMMENTS (112)ON

 It’s all about giving a meaningful structure to your financial life and exploring various possibilities to make your financial life awesome.
 That all.

 I would love to hear what you think about this idea of changing the equation.
 Do you think that this single thing is really a very important parameter to live a good financial life?
-Please share your own saving habit in comments section
+Please share your own saving habit in the comments section